Atharv9601/UAV-Nose-Landing-Gear-Assembly/README.md

-# UAV NOSE LANDING GEAR ASSEMBLY ✈️
+# UAV NOSE LANDING GEAR ASSEMBLY ✈️🛠️

 ## 1. Overview

-The **UAV Nose Landing Gear Assembly** project focuses on designing a realistic, fully constrained landing gear system for an unmanned aerial vehicle in **CATIA V5**.
+The **UAV Nose Landing Gear Assembly** project focuses on designing a functional nose gear mechanism for an unmanned aerial vehicle, using only CAD‑based modelling and checks.
-The goal is to go beyond aesthetic modelling and build a kinematically correct, clash‑free assembly that can be analysed for motion, clearance, and manufacturability. 🛠️
+The work covers **part and assembly design, geometric compatibility, and installation space planning** for realistic integration into a UAV fuselage.
 ---

 ## 2. Aim 🎯

-- Design a **complete UAV nose landing gear assembly** in CATIA V5, reverse‑referencing a real landing gear as the baseline.
+- Design a **nose landing gear assembly** that fits within a defined UAV nose volume and interfaces with the fuselage structure
-- Validate **geometric compatibility, clearances, and retraction motion** using DMU Kinematics.
-- Apply **GD&T and tolerance thinking** to ensure that the design is realistic for manufacturing and assembly, not just for visualization.
+- Model all key components in CAD from reference dimensions, ensuring **proper clearances and realistic joint behaviour**
+- Prepare a clean **assembly and drawing package** suitable for manufacturing and documentation.

 ---

 ## 3. Tech Stack & Tools 🧰

-### Software & Modules
+### Software

-- **CATIA V5 (V5‑6R2018)**
+- 3D CAD: **CATIA V5 (Part Design, Assembly Design, DMU Kinematics)**
-  - Part Design
-  - Assembly Design
-  - **DMU Kinematics** (for motion simulation and clash checks)

-### Core Skills Used
+### Core Skills

-- 3D part and assembly modelling from **2D reference drawings** and real‑component photos.
+- 3D part modelling from 2D references and real component measurements.
-- GD&T application for **fits, alignments, and clearances**.
-- DMU Kinematics setup, including joints, motion drivers, and limits.
-- Digital Mock‑Up (DMU) for **clash detection and motion envelope validation**.
+- Assembly constraints, motion definition, and clash detection within CATIA V5.
+- 2D drawing creation with dimensions, GDT symbols, and BOM generation.

 ---

-## 4. Components & Sub‑Assemblies 🧩
+## 4. Architecture & Components 🧩

-Typical elements modelled in this project include:
+Typical components modelled in the nose gear assembly:

-- **Strut assembly** – main shock‑absorbing member.
+- **Main strut**
+  - Primary structural member connecting wheel to fuselage attachment points.
+  - Designed with realistic profiles and mounting features for brackets and steering links.

-- **Fork / wheel carrier** – interfaces with the nose wheel and axle.
+- **Fork / wheel carrier**
+  - Holds the nose wheel and interfaces with the strut via a pivot or fixed joint.
-- **Nose wheel** – tyre + rim unit (simplified for CAD, dimensionally realistic).
+  - Includes axle seats and clearance for tyre width.

+- **Retracting mechanism interface**
+  - Mounting features for a future retraction actuator or linkage (modeled as reference interfaces in CAD).
+  - Ensures there is sufficient volume for rotation into the fuselage bay.

+- **Mounting brackets & fuselage lugs**
-- **Mounting lugs / brackets** – interfaces between the gear and UAV fuselage structure.
+  - Attachment lugs designed to connect the gear to the UAV nose structure.
-- **Actuation linkage** – simplified representation of retraction/extension mechanism (links, pivots).
-- **Fasteners & pins** – modelled as simplified hardware, enough for interference and clearance analysis.

-Each component is parametrically defined where possible so dimensions can be tuned for different UAV sizes without rebuilding the model from scratch. 🔧
+  - Hole patterns and fillets added with manufacturability and load paths in mind.

+- **Wheel & axle**
+  - Simplified wheel geometry modelled to correct diameter and width, with an axle passing through the fork.

 ---

 ## 5. Modelling Workflow 🧱

-1. **Reference collection**
-   - Study real nose landing gear images, reference drawings, and key dimensions for proportions and constraints.
+1. **Define envelope & constraints**
+   - Set up a reference **installation space** representing the UAV nose volume.
+   - Fix key dimensions: wheel size, required ground clearance, and retracted position limits.

-2. **Part modelling in CATIA V5**
+2. **Part modelling**
-   - Create individual parts (strut, fork, wheel, brackets, pins) using Part Design.
+   - Create CAD parts for strut, fork, wheel, brackets, and hardware using CATIA V5 Part Design.
-   - Apply basic GD&T where relevant: concentricity, perpendicularity, hole positions, etc.
+   - Use parametric dimensions for quick updates to lengths, offsets, and thicknesses.

-3. **Assembly construction**
+3. **Assembly & motion check**
-   - Assemble components with appropriate constraints (coincidence, offset, angle, axis alignment).
+   - Assemble all components with appropriate mates (revolute, fixed, sliding as needed) in Assembly Design.
-   - Define realistic pivot points for steering and retraction motion.

-4. **DMU Kinematics setup**
-   - Convert assembly constraints to kinematic joints.
-   - Add motion drivers (e.g., rotation for retraction, steering angle).
-   - Limit motion ranges according to realistic mechanical stops.

-5. **Validation**
-   - Run **retraction and extension simulations**.
+   - Use **DMU Kinematics** to define retraction motion and verify that the gear rotates or translates without clashes with the fuselage.

+4. **Clearance & interference control**
-   - Use **clash detection** to confirm no interference between gear, wheel, and fuselage mounting region during the whole motion. ✅
+   - Run clash detection to ensure no interference between gear parts, wheel, and surrounding structure.
+   - Adjust bracket positions and link lengths in CAD to maintain safe clearances in extended and retracted positions.

+5. **Detailing & documentation**
+   - Create **2D drawings** for all main parts with dimensions and GDT.[file:344]
+   - Generate an assembly drawing with section views, ballooned BOM, and basic installation information.

 ---

-## 6. Key Features & Engineering Highlights 🌟
+## 6. Key Features & CAD Highlights 🌟

+- **Realistic integration**
+  - Geometry and interfaces designed to mirror real-world nose gear layouts, including structural lugs and actuator space.

+- **Motion‑validated assembly**
+  - Retraction and extension motion checked directly in CATIA V5 using kinematic constraints and clash detection.

-- **Reverse‑engineered geometry**
+- **Manufacturing‑aware parts**
-  - The landing gear is **reverse-referenced from a real UAV design**, which keeps proportions and interfaces realistic for an aerospace context.

-- **DMU Kinematics motion simulation**
-  - Full retraction motion simulated inside CATIA V5, verifying that the gear can fold and deploy without collisions.
-  - Kinematic joints and motions replicate real‑world hinge and actuator behaviour as closely as possible at this level.

-- **GD&T and tolerance awareness**
-  - Used GD&T principles to define how parts should align and fit in a real assembly:
-    - Coaxiality of strut and wheel fork
-    - Hole positions for brackets & pins
-    - Clearance around wheel for tyre deflection and steering angle

-- **Clash‑free digital mock‑up**
-  - DMU clash detection used to ensure **zero interference** between components during motion, avoiding late‑stage surprises in a physical prototype.
+  - Parts designed for machining and fabrication, with appropriate fillets, chamfers, and drilling features.

-- **Presentation‑ready**
+- **Documentation‑ready**
-  - The project is structured and documented so that it can be presented in **academic reviews, portfolio presentations, and interviews** as a clear example of aerospace‑adjacent mechanical design. 🎓
+  - Complete set of CAD files, 2D drawings, and BOM makes this project suitable for **portfolio presentation and manufacturing hand‑off**.

 ---

 ## 7. Possible Extensions 🚀

-- Add **shock absorber internals** (spring, damper) and perform a basic kinematic or static load analysis.
-- Integrate with a **UAV fuselage model** to study installation space, access for maintenance, and structural load paths.
-- Export key components to FEA software to study **stress in brackets, axles, and strut** under landing loads.
+- Add a detailed **retraction actuator model** (e.g., electric or mechanical linkage) with its mounting brackets.
+- Refine the fuselage cut‑outs and doors around the gear bay for a more aircraft‑like integration.
+- Produce simple **renders** of extended and retracted positions for portfolio slides and reports.
 ---

 ## 8. Author 👨‍💻

 **Atharv Nitin Agashe**
 Mechanical Design Engineer · M.Sc.
 Mechatronics & Robotics
 - Email: `atharvagashe962001@gmail.com`
 - LinkedIn: [www.linkedin.com/in/atharv-agashe9601](https://www.linkedin.com/in/atharv-agashe9601)